 Above you can see the construction of the brake pad wear indicator and they do become damaged overtime.
 However, not everyone will change their sensor each brake pad change as it can be time consuming in some cases.

 When Should You Replace Your Brake Pads

 It is quite hard to tell from looking at your car whether or not the brake pads require replacing.
 Therefore if you have the following symptoms, you should look into changing your brake pads.

-Should Pads and Discs be Changed at Same Time
+Should Pads and Rotors be Changed at Same Time

-The majority of cars require that the brake discs need replacing when they reach 10mm however some manufacturers specify other limits.
-Brake pads should be changed at the same time as new discs are fitted.
+The majority of cars require that the brake rotors need replacing when they reach 10mm however some manufacturers specify other limits.
+Brake pads should be changed at the same time as new rotors are fitted.